 She completed her Master's of Fine Arts in Creative Writing at the University of Michigan, where she held a Zell Fellowship and received two Hopwood awards.
 Her undergraduate work was at the Massachusetts Institute of Technology.

-She taught from 2006 to 2014 at schools including the University of Michigan, MIT, and Johns Hopkins University CTY.
+She previously taught at schools including the University of Michigan, MIT, and Johns Hopkins University CTY.
 She now leads the technical writing and thought leadership efforts at a program management firm.

-Young lives in Washington, DC, with her husband and their two cats.
+Young lives in Washington, DC, with her husband, daughter, and two cats.